 The University Of Colorado School of Medicine is a phenomenal institution to train for professional health-science careers.
 The campus is state-of-the-art; it features a comprehensive University teaching hospital, Colorado Children’s hospital which is ranked in the Top 5 nationally, robust research facilities, and many student learning spaces, lecture halls, study rooms, the campus library, and social activities.
 CU is known for blending a rigorous training curriculum with a focus on life outside of school too.
 Many students find themselves enjoying the Rocky Mountains for skiing and hiking or exploring Denver.
 You will get excellent training and also enjoy your environment as a student at CU.

-We recently Dr. SooHoo, a practicing ophthalmologist, Associate Dean of Admissions and Program Director in Ophthalmology at the the University of Colorado to discuss what it takes to get into U of C (hint, a great GPA and MCAT are just a start!) and to talk about the medical school admissions process and medical school applications.
+We recently Dr. SooHoo, a practicing ophthalmologist, Associate Dean of Admissions, and Program Director in Ophthalmology at the University of Colorado to discuss what it takes to get into U of C (hint, a great GPA and MCAT are just a start!) and to talk about the medical school admissions process and medical school applications.

 About Dr. SooHoo:

 Dr. SoooHoo has held different roles in involvement in medical education.
-He has worked in the GME (graduate medical education) space and served as the esidency Program Director for Ophthalmology at the University of Colorado School of Medicine.
+He has worked in the GME (graduate medical education) space and served as the residency Program Director for Ophthalmology at the University of Colorado School of Medicine.
 He is also a physician advisor for medical students at the School of Medicine.

 My involvement with admissions actually started when I was a medical student where I went to medical school.
 I was a student member of the admissions committee, and I really liked the process of talking to candidates and learning about them and why they were passionate about medicine.
 And so when I joined the faculty at the University of Colorado, I asked if they needed volunteers to do interviews.
 And I think I volunteered a lot.
 And so they said, oh, why don’t you volunteer for this other committee and this other committee?